 Do I need to have fly fishing experience?

 Our Adventures are made up of students ranging in experience from total beginner to expert.
 Regardless of your skil level, your guides along with a variety of water fished will make you a more confident and independent angler.

 Do I need my own fishing equipment?

 Students are responsible for their own fly rod, reel, line, and a few other personal fishing items.
 Please contact us for a full packing list.
 Don’t have your own gear?
 Not a problem.
 We have top quality Orvis rods and reels available to rent.

 What other equipment will I need?

 We will send you a full packing list if you are interested in signing up for one of our Adventure Academies.
-Group gear such as tents, stoves, etc are all provided by LFFE.
+Group gear such as tents, stoves, etc is all provided by LFFE.
 Personal gear such as sleeping bags and backpacks are all available to rent.

 Our 15-year-old son just finished his second Yellowstone Expedition.
 He enjoyed the first trip so much he wanted to do it again.
 I can’t imagine a better experience for a teenage outdoorsman and fly fisherman.
 Each trip has fueled his passion for and knowledge of fishing.
 We are so grateful to have discovered Lillard - there is nothing else out there like it!